-We recognise that the trust has a strategic leadership responsibility for the safeguarding arrangements in place and must ensure our schools comply with their duties from the statutory guidance ensuring all policies, procedures and training are effective and comply with the law.
+We recognise that the trust has strategic leadership responsibility for the safeguarding arrangements in place and must ensure our schools comply with their duties from the statutory guidance, ensuring all policies, procedures, and training are effective and comply with the law.

-The trust will be collectively responsible for ensuring that safeguarding arrangements are fully embedded within the school's ethos and reflected in the school's day to day safeguarding practices by:
+The trust will be collectively responsible for ensuring that safeguarding arrangements are fully embedded within the school's ethos and reflected in the school's day-to-day safeguarding practices by:

-- Ensuring there is an individual member of the governing body to take leadership responsibility for safeguarding and champion child protection issues in the school - Ensuring that the school has effective policies and procedures in line with statutory guidance as well as with local NSCP guidance and monitors the school's compliance with them

-- Ensuring that safeguarding policies and procedures are in place for appropriate action to be taken in a timely manner to promote a childrens welfare - Recognising the importance of information sharing between agencies through the statutory guidance - Ensuring cooperation with the local authority and other safeguarding partners - Ensuring the school appoints a senior DSL from the leadership team to take lead responsibility for child protection/safeguarding and that a Designated Teacher for Looked After Children is appointed and appropriately trained - Ensure all members of the governing body undertake safeguarding training to ensure they have the knowledge and information needed to equip them to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place are effective - Ensure that the Chair of Governors and named Safeguarding Governor have access to role-specific training - Ensuring there are procedures in place to manage allegations against staff and exercise disciplinary functions in respect of dealing with a complaint - Ensuring that arrangements/procedures are in place to manage and provide clarity on the process for sharing 'low level' concerns - Ensuring appropriate responses to children who go missing from education, particularly on repeat occasions or have unexplained or persistent absence from education - Ensuring appropriate filters and monitoring systems are in place to protect children online - Any safeguarding concerns involving outside organisations will be addressed through our safeguarding policies and procedures and in line with the local NSCP procedures - Ensure there are policies and resources to prevent people who pose a risk of harm from working with children - Inform any new prospective employees that online social media checks will be conducted.
+- Ensuring there is an individual member of the governing body to take leadership responsibility for safeguarding and championing child protection issues in the school - Ensuring that the school has effective policies and procedures in line with statutory guidance, as well as with local NSCP guidance, and monitors the school's compliance with them - Ensuring that safeguarding policies and procedures are in place for appropriate action to be taken promptly to promote children's welfare - Recognising the importance of information sharing between agencies through the statutory guidance - Ensuring cooperation with the local authority and other safeguarding partners - Ensuring the school appoints a senior DSL from the leadership team to take lead responsibility for child protection/safeguarding, and that a Designated Teacher for Looked After Children is appointed and appropriately trained - Ensure all members of the governing body undertake safeguarding training to ensure they have the knowledge and information needed to equip them to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place are effective - Ensure that the Chair of Governors and the named Safeguarding Governor have access to role-specific training - Ensuring there are procedures in place to manage allegations against staff and exercise disciplinary functions in respect of dealing with a complaint - Ensuring that arrangements/procedures are in place to manage and provide clarity on the process for sharing 'low-level' concerns - Ensuring appropriate responses to children who go missing from education, particularly on repeat occasions or have unexplained or persistent absence from education.
+We will ensure our schools follow up promptly all cases of unexplained absence and we will ensure pupil attendance data is reviewed regularly and is submitted to the DfE as appropriate. - Ensuring appropriate filters and monitoring systems are in place to protect children online - Ensuring there is a trust-wide policy regarding generative AI in place, which takes into account the risks of AI - Any safeguarding concerns involving outside organisations will be addressed through our safeguarding policies and procedures, and in line with the local NSCP procedures - Ensure there are policies and resources to prevent people who pose a risk of harm from working with children - Inform any new prospective employees that online social media checks will be conducted along with all the other safer recruitment pre-employment checks.

-Looked After Children - The Role of Designated Teacher and the DSL
+Looked After Children - The Role of the Designated Teacher and the DSL